ingram-projects/animxyz/docs/content/sections/variables.md

       types: [stagger]
 ---

-You can set the CSS variables that drive the core AnimXYZ animations to customize and create your own.
+To completely customize and create your own animations beyond what the [utilities](#utilities) provide you can set the CSS variables that drive every AnimXYZ animation.
 For example set the value of `--xyz-translate-x` to `-42%` to animate an element to and from the left by 42% of it's width.

-You have control over everything you need to animate an element, even transform origin, duration, or staggering.
-This lets you create unique animations beyond what the [utilities](#utilities) can provide:
+This gives you control over everything you need to animate an element, including transform-origin, duration, stagger delays, and more:

 [🐞 vw units](?tab=examples&variables=translate-x:-100vw#variables)
 [🎈 Yoink!](<?tab=examples&variables=stagger:0.2s;translate-y:-350%;scale-x:0;ease:cubic-bezier(0.5,-1.5,0.5,1.5)#variables>)